thescientist13/HP_Stuff/src/pages/FanFiction/Harry_Potter_-_Nephilim/Appendices/Points of Divergence.md

   are formed by their experiences across the actual Harry Potter series, they may end up in different places (emotionally/psychologically) between my first chapter and last, than they did between Mrs. Rowling's first book and last.
-* Witches are those corrupted by union with fallen angels.
+* Non-magical people, and all appendices, use the word "witch" to refer to those corrupted by union with fallen angels.
 They do gain power (magic) from this union, but are corrupted by it.
 Should they repent and receive forgiveness from their sins, they would also lose their access to magic.
 It is from these people that the persistent rumours about non-magical people "stealing magic" come.
 It is possible (in this story) for someone to *become* magical.
 * Following from the origin of magic I'm using, magic will follow somewhat different [rules][ab] than the Harry Potter books.
 This includes both the way the characters use magic and magical creatures.